Our Heavenly Meal @ MASALA LIBRARY BY Jigs Kalra

 This gorgeous dessert had three layers of Ras Malai that was stuffed with Apple Cream.
 Around it was saffron milk with almond and Pista shavings.
 Cherry on top was the caramelized glaze and the tuile. *Crunch*

 Then we started off with Jalebi Caviar.
 One bite and we realized why we were asked to end our meal with this.
-Super super heavy.
+Super super rich.
 A beautiful shell inside which afloat Jalebi Caviar swimming through the Rabdi And Saffron Foam.
 We had no words from the first bite of it and we quietly finished it till its last bite till we could eat no more.

 For a mouth freshener or Mukhwas they have created something that pleases the eyes and senses.
 Paan Cotton Candy.
 Again we were like kids by just a mere sight of it.